Technology

 The recommended products are presented in the table below.
 Which? members can log in now to unlock the table and view full details.

-If you're not yet a member, take a £1 Whicih? trial to get instant access to this and all our other advice on home care and staying independent.
+If you're not yet a member, take a £1 Which? trial to get instant access to this and all our other advice on home care and staying independent.

 Table notes: All prices include VAT, unless otherwise specified.
 Enquire if delivery costs are additional as this varies.